 The Language of Flowers: A Miscellany is a bright, tempting book on the history and meaning of flowers.
-The original Le Language des Fleurs, by Charlotte de Latour was published in 1819 and was well-enjoyed during Victorian times where flowers were striking metaphors used communicate inexpressible feelings.
+It’s an update of Charlotte de Latour’s Le Language des Fleurs, published in 1819 and well-enjoyed during Victorian times where flowers were actively used to communicate inexpressible feelings.

 The daffodil has grown in Britain in the wild since the sixteenth century, once coloring fields and meadows in great drifts and gradually creeping into cottage gardens.
 To the Victorians, the daffodil was a flower of the countryside, simple and natural.

-The language of flowers contains deeply human elements: Basil means hate, anemone means forsaken.
-A dahlia signifies dignity, a daisy speaks innocence.
+The language of flowers is based on deeply human elements: Basil means hate, anemone means forsaken.
+A dahlia signifies dignity.

-Fidelity was high on the list of Victorian virtues, and friendship brooches, one of the most popular gits of the period, usually took the form of a small metal bar entwined with ivy, and the inscription “nothing can detach me from you.”
+Fidelity was high on the list of Victorian virtues, and friendship brooches, one of the most popular gifts of the period, usually took the form of a small metal bar entwined with ivy, and the inscription ‘nothing can detach me from you.’

-What this beautiful and thoughtful book speaks to is a human continuum that endures apart from culture and individual lives.
+What Language of Flowers speaks to is a human continuum that endures apart from culture and individual lives.
 A continuum based on language.
-The allure of language comes in its breadth, with facile fluidity we express the cosmos.
-Novelist Marilynne Robinson wondered at our continuous ability to make language and I agree.
-Flowers and words are but one way of communicating, there are so many.
+The allure of language comes in its breadth.
+With facile fluidity, we express the cosmos.

 American novelist Marilynne Robinson wondered at our continuous ability to make language, and I think we need to expand our understanding of language beyond words and speech to include the language of flowers.